sharwell/ha-tea-timer/docs/state-and-actions.md

 - **What you see:** Dial locks, a progress arc fills clockwise, remaining time updates once per second (throttled for screen readers), and queued presets appear as a subtitle.
 - **Actions available:**
-  - Tap/click the card to restart with the queued duration.
+  - By default, tap/click the card to restart with the queued duration.
+When `tapActionMode` is set to `pause_resume`, taps toggle Pause/Resume instead and the configured double-tap or long-press restart gestures remain available.
   - Change presets—the card queues the new selection for the next restart without interrupting the current brew.
   - Tap the **Pause** control to halt the brew without resetting the remaining time.
 The button